How to Uplift Your Game by Having Table tennis Targets on the Table.

 The 5% of players who don’t fear the opponent have a secret!

 When playing someone of our level or above we find ourselves, feeling uncomfortable and going for a little extra which often results in unforced errors.
 We often complain by saying I played badly today but in truth it’s our awareness of the opponent that causes anxiety, making it hard for us to win.

 We are not always beaten by players of our standard or slightly above our level but commonly LOSE tight matches to those players.
 What do I mean?
-Well we fear our opponent in most cases.
-Therefore, we tend to make unforced errors hence a lose rather than the player creating winners and beating us.
-We think too much in attempt to foresee the future which disables our execution or forces an overload of information causing a poor shot selection and ultimately deliver a weak or failed shot.
+We fear our opponent in most cases and we tend to make unforced errors hence a loss rather than the player creating winners and beating us.
+We think too much in an attempt to foresee the future which disables our execution or forces an overload of information causing a poor shot selection and ultimately deliver a weak or failed shot.

 So, how can we give ourselves an upper hand in executing what we can do, regardless of the opponent?

 Here are the simple secret top players use to focus on their capabilities rather than the opponent’s repertoire.

 Please note: top players will and can manipulate the ball in many different ways and you will need to adapt accordingly.

 3x Table Tennis Target Tips:

 - You must focus on ball placement but it must be precise placement to ensure greater success.
 Pick a point on the table you wish to hit and aim there, in doing so your focus will shift away from your opponent.
 To enhance this skill place targets on a table and aim to hit them, notice what targets are easier to hit and take note of where you are hitting the ball from, (understand you angles) ‘scroll to the bottom of the page’.
 When you play a match, you can visualise the targets on the table and aim to hit one of them, depending on the ball given, your body position and angle you are hitting the ball form.